AntaresSimulatorTeam/antares-xpansion/README.md

  - `optimality_gap`: The optimality gap can take any numeric value.
 The optimality gap is the maximum possible distance (in euros) between the solution returned by the method and the optimal solution.
  - `master`: Can take two values, `relaxed` or `integer`.
 Defines whether or not should integer variables be used for the master problem.
- - `uc-type`: The UC (Unit Commitment) type can take two different values, `expansion_fast` or `expansion_accurate`.
+ - `uc_type`: The UC (Unit Commitment) type can take two different values, `expansion_fast` or `expansion_accurate`.
 It defines which mode will be used in ANTARES. `expansion_fast` correponds to the fast mode of ANTARES in which the minimum up/down and minimum stable power constraints are relaxed whereas `expansion_accurate` takes into account the technical constraints of the thermal power plants as well as their start-up costs.

 An example of a `settings.ini` file with the appropriate syntax is given below.
 ```